zmitchell/tinkering.xyz/content/lazy-grad-student.md

 The experiments that I do take roughly 2 hours each.
 The program that runs the experiments is written in Python and uses the [click][click] module for the command line interface. `click` provides an easy to use [progress bar][progressbar], so I have some visual indicator of how the experiment is progressing and some estimate of when it will complete.

 If I know roughly how long the experiment is going to take, that means I can walk away while the experiment runs, right?
-Well, no. My samples degrade with increased laser exposure, so I'd like to minimize the time spent blasting my sample while not collectind data.
+Well, no. My samples degrade with increased laser exposure, so I'd like to minimize the time spent blasting my sample while not collecting data.
 However, I don't really want to sit in front of the computer the whole time or get up to check on the experiment every 5 minutes.
 What is a lazy grad student to do?

 Enter the [notifiers][notifiers] module.